 Can you put protein in oatmeal?

 You sure can!
 Protein powder adds a boost of filling protein to help keep you satisfied all morning, and it's so easy!
 Just use your favorite protein powder and toss about a tablespoon into this single serve baked oatmeal recipe!
+And if you like using protein powder in recipes, try this protein chia pudding!

 Are baked oats good for you?